GustavBertram/awesome-common-lisp-learning/README.md

   - [SBCL manual](http://www.sbcl.org/manual/index.html)
 - [Scieneer Common Lisp (SCL)](http://web.archive.org/web/20171014210404/http://www.scieneer.com/scl/) - A commercial Linux and Unix implementation, but has an unrestricted free evaluation and non-commercial use version.
   - [SCL manual](http://web.archive.org/web/20171014210404/http://www.scieneer.com/scl/doc/)

+## Contributing
+- Contributions are welcome.
+Please read the [contribution guidelines](contributing.md) for details.

 ## Credit
 I got a lot of the information from [Rainer Joswig's Stack Overflow answer on learning Common Lisp](https://stackoverflow.com/a/7224914/1005039), and from the now-defunct Stack Overflow Documents site.
 The [Cliki's Getting Started](https://cliki.net/Getting%20Started) page was also invaluable.